LifeOf-py/Marketing-Analytics/README.md

 - avg friend male / real (between 0 and 1) / percentage of males among friends

-- friend country cnt / integer / number of dierent countries among friends of the current user
+- friend country cnt / integer / number of diferent countries among friends of the current user

 - subscriber friend cnt / integer / number of friends who are subscribers of the premium